jannaescur/language_identification_slpdl/trigrams/README.md

 we decided to try weight decay in the optimizer (Adam), which has the same effect, with a decay of 4e-5:<br>
 *optimizer = torch.optim.Adam(model.parameters(), weight_decay=4e-5)<br>*

-Using this new and more interesting approach we reached an accuracy of 91.1%, which is very close to the baseline. (*Notebook: trigrams-lstm.ipynb*)<br><br>
+Using this new and more interesting approach we reached an accuracy of 91.1%, which is very close to the baseline.<br> (*Notebook: trigrams-lstm.ipynb*)<br><br>

 **Adding probabilities:**<br>